A refinement of weak order intervals into distributive lattices

 We mix partial order and lattice theoretic language in the usual way.
-When we say that ``$(P,\leq)$ is a lattice'', we mean that the join and meet operations are given by least upper bound and greatest lower bound, respectively.
+When we say ``$(P,\leq)$ is a lattice'' we mean that the join and meet operations are given by the least upper bound and the greatest lower bound, respectively.

 By \cite[Section 1.6]{birkhofflatticetheory}, the product space $\mathbb{N}^n$ is a distributive lattice, as is any sublattice of $\mathbb{N}^n$.
-We denote the partial order relation on the product space $\mathbb{N}^n$ by $\pleq$.
 Thus we use the symbol ``$\leq$'' for the usual order on $\mathbb{N}$, the symbol ``$\pleq$'' for the product order on the product space $\mathbb{N}^n$, and the symbol ``$\bleq$'' for the left weak order on $S_n$.
 The product order on $\mathbb{N}^n$ is given by

 The meet and join on $\mathbb{N}^n$ are given by